securityfirst/tent-content/contents_en/travel/vehicles/beginner/plan-your-schedule.md

 ## Plan your schedule

+*	Consider the length of the journey.
+Do you need more than one driver?

+*   Schedule prayer or food stops as necessary.

 *   Notify others of travel times, destinations, and steps they should take if you are late.

 *   Create a communications schedule to check in regularly.